ZcashFoundation/frost/rfcs/0001-messages.md

     binding: jubjub::AffinePoint,
 }

-// The aggergator decide what message is going to be signed and
+// The aggregator decide what message is going to be signed and
 // send it to each participant with all the commitments collected. struct MsgSigningPackage {
     // The number of participants.
     participants: u8,
     // The collected commitments for each signer
-    commitments: Vec<CollectedCommitments>,
+    commitments: Vec<CollectedCommitment>,
-    // The lenght of the message
+    // The length of the message
     message_length: u64,
     // The message to be signed as bytes
     message: &'static [u8],
 }

-// The aggergator collected commitments for each signer in the
+// The aggregator collected commitments for each signer in the
 //  scheme.
 struct CollectedCommitment {
-    // Signer commitment
+    // The signer's participant identifier
-    signer_id: u8,
+    signer_id: Participant,
     // Commitment for this signer
     commitment: Commitment,
 }

-// Each signer send the signatures to the agregator who is going to collect them
+// Each signer sends their signatures to the aggregator who is going to collect them
 //  and generate a final spend signature. struct MsgSignatureShare {
     // The signature to be shared as a Scalar
     signature: frost::Scalar,
 }

-// The final signature is broadcasted by the aggegator
+// The final signature is broadcasted by the aggregator
 //  to any participant.
 struct MsgFinalSignature {
     // Bytes needed to build the frost::Signature
     final_signature: FinalSignature,
 }

-// Final RedJubJub signature the aggergator has created. struct FinalSignature {
+// Final RedJubJub signature the aggregator has created. struct FinalSignature {
     //
     r_bytes: [u8; 32],